SillyFreak/typst-scrutinize/src/task-kinds/gap.typ

     message: "for string values, only \"underline\" or \"box\" are allowed", )

-  answer = solution.answer(answer, placeholder: placeholder)
+  answer = solution.answer(answer, placeholder: placeholder, place-args: arguments(center))

   if stroke == "underline" {
     stroke = (bottom: 0.5pt)